mhcurylo/fp-ts-workshop/README.md

 # QUIZ!

-4. What is Johnatan's fav function?
+4. What is Mateusz's fav function?

-Johnatan likes types.
+Mateusz enjoys when things stay the same.

 ---

 # QUIZ!

 5. How many instances are there of Johnatan's fav function?

+Johnatan likes types.
+His favourite function is:

 ```
 absurd: <T>(a: never) => T;